 The front along the road gives the building a highly distinctive and unique character and has been constructed by placing a modular grid structure of adjustable solar filters over the curtain glass facade.
 This divides the facade into regular sections of varying size.
 This design feature makes perception of the building a constantly changing experience, according to the onlooker’s position in relation to the facade and the light illuminating it during the daytime, shaping the structures by means of shadows and, at the same time offering a sequence of dynamic, shimmering views of working life inside.

 The rear side of the building is designed to maintain powerful visual continuity with the surrounding countryside through an all glass facade.
 The two facades are different from each other but share the same desire to open up towards the outside by means of transparency; they are shielded on the side over by the road and open to the countryside on the opposite side.’

-related topics: Andrea Martiradonna . architecture Italy . architecture Italy Faenza . architecture-completed .
+related topics: Andrea Martiradonna . architects in Italy . architecture in Italy . architecture Italy Faenza . architecture-completed .
 Francesco Fresa .
 Germán Fuenmayor .
 Gino Garbellini .
-Italy architects .
 Monica Tricario .
 Piuarch .
 Ravenna .
 ARCHITECTURE .
 BUILDING COMPONENTS .
 BUILDING ELEMENTS .
 ELEMENTS: FACADE .
 FEATURED ARTICLE .
 OFFICE BUILDINGS .
 PROJECT LIST